How to Choose a Halloween Costume for Your Dog

 dog halloween costumes

-I’m not talking about hot dog costumes, necessarily, but costumes that are too hot for your pet.
+I’m not talking about hot dog costumesOpens in a new tab., necessarily, but costumes that are too hot for your pet.
 Keep in mind that pets can’t sweat to keep cool like we can, and most of them already have a fur coat to keep them warm.
 Try to avoid costumes that are too thick, because they may make your pet too hot, especially if he/she is planning on attending a crowded Halloween party.
 Look for costumes that are made of thin, breathable materials, or ones that don’t cover large portions of your pet’s body.

 Watch out for choking hazards: